sblankley/global-clinic-2020/README.md

 #insert pic

 Note that when opening the "main.exe" for the first time, your computer may open a “Windows protected your PC” dialog.

-..*If only opening the software once, you can click “Run Anyway” to open the software.
+* If only opening the software once, you can click “Run Anyway” to open the software.
 If that is not an option, click “More Info” and then “Run Anyway” to continue.

-..*To prevent this dialog from opening repeated times, you will need to add an exclusion to Windows Security by following the steps at the following link, <https://support.microsoft.com/en-us/help/4028485/windows-10-add-an-exclusion-to-windows-security>
+* To prevent this dialog from opening repeated times, you will need to add an exclusion to Windows Security by following the steps at the following link, <https://support.microsoft.com/en-us/help/4028485/windows-10-add-an-exclusion-to-windows-security>.
 Note that these steps are specific to Windows 10, so use whichever steps are appropriate for your operating system.

+For a recorded walk-through of these steps, refer the video at this link: <https://youtu.be/4X3S24hETXM>

 A blank terminal window pops up when the software opens.
 The terminal is not necessary, but closing this window also closes the software, so either minimize it or just leave it on the screen.